By Maury Shenk

-Long Finance's Distributed Futures research programme is pleased to announce the launch the report “The Quantum Countdown: Quantum Computing & The Future Of Distributed Ledger Encryption”, another in a series of exciting projects in the programme.
+The Distributed Futures research programme is pleased to announce the release of a report entitled “The Quantum Countdown: Quantum Computing And The Future Of Smart Ledger Encryption”, another in a series of exciting projects in the programme.

 Smart Ledgers are based on a combination of mutual distributed ledgers (aka blockchain: multi-organisational databases with a super audit trail) with embedded programming and sensing, thus permitting semi-intelligent, autonomous transactions.
 Smart Ledgers are touted as a technology for fair play in a globalised world.
 There are numerous projects building trade systems using this technology with announcements from governments, shipping firms, large IT firms, and the like.
 The research is intended to inform policy makers and business people making decisions about moving towards these systems.